oskariorg/oskari-documentation/4 Frontend main functionalities/00030-Functionalities.md

 - Always active, starts by a single click / tap on the map
 - All GFI enabled map layers are queried on the single click
 - Response is shown in a popup dialog
-- Response can be styled using XSLT transformation (requires backend)
+- Response can be styled using XSLT transformation
 - Multiple response types are supported

 ## Mouse click functions